This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The resulting symptoms of a brachial plexus injury include loss of sensation, lack of movement or paralysis, and pain or weakness.
 Where the symptoms occur depends on which of the five brachial plexus nerves were damaged.

-When the damaged nerves affect the upper arm, the resulting disability is called Erb’s palsy.
+- When the damaged nerves affect the upper arm, the resulting disability is called Erb’s palsy.
 This is the most common type of brachial plexus palsy.

-When the lower arm is affected, it is called Klumpke’s palsy.
+- When the lower arm is affected, it is called Klumpke’s palsy.

-Damage to all five nerves may cause symptoms in the entire arm, called total or complete brachial palsy.
-Sometimes, any paralysis affecting any part of the arm to any degree is referred to as brachial plexus palsy or Erb’s palsy.
+- Damage to all five nerves may cause symptoms in the entire arm, called total or complete brachial palsy.
+Sometimes, paralysis affecting any part of the arm to any degree is referred to as brachial plexus palsy or Erb’s palsy.

-For more severe injuries, such as tears to the nerves, surgery may be required, along with long-term physical therapy and other types of rehabilitation.
+- For more severe injuries, such as tears to the nerves, surgery may be required, along with long-term physical therapy and other types of rehabilitation.

-Brachial plexus injuries, and the resulting palsies, most often occur during childbirth, although any accident in anyone can cause such an injury.
+Brachial plexus injuries and the resulting palsies most often occur during childbirth, although any accident in anyone can cause such an injury.

 Babies born in the breech position, during a long and difficult labor, or with an unusually high birth weight are at a greater risk of suffering a brachial plexus injury.